 NOT ALL E-BIKES ARE THE SAME!

 The next cab off the e-rank was the e-mountain bike which were lighter and offered access to steep terrain for those that had loved to mountain bike while they were younger/fitter/more agile.
 All of a sudden riders seemingly lost to mountain bike riding were returning with a vengeance.
 These bikes were still heavy compared to manual versions, but the weight was decreasing and riders were starting to see e-mountain bikes weighing in close to 20kgs and offering some fabulous riding.
-Earlier this year my partner and I tried the e-mountain bikes at the Otway Caravan Park in Victoria and we really enjoyed the experience as you can see in the picture below.
+In 2021 my partner and I tried the e-mountain bikes at the Otway Caravan Park in Victoria and we really enjoyed the experience as you can see in the picture.

 Most e-bikes in Australia tend to cease being motor driven when the speed exceeds 25kph, but commuters seem to rarely ride at speeds over 25 and accordingly battery life is limited.
 From recent experience, many of the bike shops and bicycle tour companies in Australia offering rental e-bikes are offering city style e-bikes with batteries that have a range of 40-60 kms with the range dependent on the usage mode.
 These bikes tend too offer modes such as economical, sports and turbo and using the latter will soon run the battery flat.
 However, in Europe we have ridden hybrid e-bikes that are better suited to long, comfortable rides.
 These bikes look like flat bar road bikes, but the overall weight has risen back towards 28kgs so that the battery life will sustain a 70-90 km ride predominantly riding in the economical mode with sports and/or turbo used to counter strong head winds and steep climbs.